jamesdolezal/biscuit/README.md

 - [Slideflow](https://github.com/jamesdolezal/slideflow) 1.1
 - Whole-slide images for training and validation

-Please refer to our [Installation instructions](https://slideflow.dev/installation.html) for a detailed guide to installing Slideflow and its preqrequisites.
+Please refer to our [Installation instructions](https://slideflow.dev/installation.html) for a guide to installing Slideflow and its preqrequisites.

 # Use

 ## Data preparation
-To reproduce results described in the manuscript, start by downloading whole-slide images (\*.svs files) from [The Cancer Genome Atlas (TCGA) data portal](https://portal.gdc.cancer.gov/), projects TCGA-LUAD and TCGA-LUSC.

-Download whole-slide images from the [Clinical Proteomics Tumor Analysis Consortium (CPTAC)](https://proteomics.cancer.gov/data-portal) data portal, projects TCGA-LUAD and TSCA-LSCC.
+The first step to reproducing results described in our manuscript is downloading whole-slide images (\*.svs files) from [The Cancer Genome Atlas (TCGA) data portal](https://portal.gdc.cancer.gov/), projects TCGA-LUAD and TCGA-LUSC, and slides from the [Clinical Proteomics Tumor Analysis Consortium (CPTAC)](https://proteomics.cancer.gov/data-portal) data portal, projects TCGA-LUAD and TSCA-LSCC.

-Then, configure experimental projects with Slideflow using the `configure.py` script, passing the directories to your training slides (TCGA) and evaluation slides (CPTAC).
-This step will extract image tiles from whole-slide images.
+We use Slideflow for deep learning model training, which organizes data and annotations into [Projects](https://slideflow.dev/project_setup.html).
+We provide a `configure.py` script which will automatically set up the TCGA training and CPTAC evaluation projects, using specified paths to the training slides (TCGA) and evaluation slides (CPTAC).
+This step will also segment the whole-slide images into individual tiles, storing them as `*.tfrecords` for later use.

 ```
 python3 configure.py --train_slides=/path/to/TCGA --val_slides=/path/to/CPTAC
 ```

-If using pathologist-annotated regions of interest (ROI) for the training dataset, these can be created as described in the [Slideflow documentation](https://slideflow.dev/pipeline.html).
-Pass the directory containing the ROIs in CSV format with the `--roi` argument.
+Pathologist-annotated regions of interest (ROI) can optionally be used for the training dataset, as described in the [Slideflow documentation](https://slideflow.dev/pipeline.html).
+To use ROIs, specify the path to the ROI CSV files with the `--roi` argument.

 ## GAN Training
 To train the class-conditional GAN (StyleGAN2) needed for latent space embedding interpolation, clone the [StyleGAN2-slideflow](https://github.com/jamesdolezal/stylegan2-slideflow) repository, which has been modified to interface with the `*.tfrecords` storage fromat Slideflow uses.
 The GAN is trained on image tiles 512 x 512 pixels and 400 x 400 microns.
 Synthetic images will be resized down to the target project size of 299 x 299 pixels and 302 x 302 microns during generation.